donaldRwilliams/BGGM/index.md

 <!-- badges: end -->

-The `R` package **BGGM** provides tools for making Bayesian inference in Gaussian graphical models (GGM).
-The methods are organized around two general approaches for Bayesian inference: (1) estimation and (2) hypothesis testing.
+The `R` package **BGGM** provides tools for making Bayesian inference in Gaussian graphical models (GGM, Donald R Williams and Mulder 2020).
+The methods are organized around two general approaches for Bayesian
+inference: (1) estimation and (2) hypothesis testing.
 The key distinction is that the former focuses on either the posterior or posterior predictive distribution (Gelman, Meng, and Stern 1996; see section 5 in Rubin 1984), whereas the latter focuses on model comparison with the Bayes factor (Jeffreys 1961; Kass and Raftery 1995).

 ## Installation